laurenshareshian/laurenshareshian.github.io/_posts/2017-08-01-Detecting-Predatory-Financial-Practices-At-For-Profit-Colleges.md

 ---
 layout: post
-Title: Predicting Predatory Financial Practices at For-Profit Colleges
+Title: Predicting Predatory Financial Practices at For Profit Colleges
 ---

 There has been much talk over how much debt students are saddled with as they graduate from college.
 The most aggregious cases involving for-profit colleges such as University of Phoenix, DeVry, ITT, and Everest College have been well-documented, including on [John Oliver](https://www.youtube.com/watch?v=P8pjd1QEA0c) and in [government reports](https://www.ed.gov/news/press-releases/education-department-releases-final-debt-earnings-rates-gainful-employment-programs).
 However, even programs as highly regarded as Harvard's drama program and Johns Hopkin's music program have received failing Debt-To-Earning ratings by the government, as chronicled by the [New York Times](https://www.nytimes.com/2017/01/13/upshot/harvard-too-obamas-final-push-to-catch-predatory-colleges-is-revealing.html).